Glycogen Storage Disease Type 5 Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Ronald Haller is a Neurologist in Dallas, Texas.
-Haller has been practicing medicine for over 54 years and is rated as an Elite expert by MediFind in the treatment of Glycogen Storage Disease Type 5.
-He is also highly rated in 3 other conditions, according to our data.
-His top areas of expertise are Glycogen Storage Disease Type 5, Myoglobinuria Recurrent, Glycogen Storage Disease Type 3, and Coenzyme Q Cytochrome C Reductase Deficiency.
-He is licensed to treat patients in Texas.
+Alejandro Lucia practices in Madrid, Spain.
+Mr. Lucia is rated as an Elite expert by MediFind in the treatment of Glycogen Storage Disease Type 5.
+His top areas of expertise are Glycogen Storage Disease Type 5, Glycogen Storage Disease Type 7, Myoglobinuria Recurrent, Rhabdomyolysis, and Bone Marrow Transplant.

-Gisela Gadea-Nogales practices in Barcelona, Spain.
-Gadea-Nogales is rated as an Elite expert by MediFind in the treatment of Glycogen Storage Disease Type 5.
-She is also highly rated in 8 other conditions, according to our data.
-Her top areas of expertise are Glycogen Storage Disease Type 5, Myoglobinuria Recurrent, Glycogen Storage Disease Type 7, and Rhabdomyolysis.
+Gisela Gadea-Nogales practices in Badalona, Spain.
+Ms. Gadea-Nogales is rated as an Elite expert by MediFind in the treatment of Glycogen Storage Disease Type 5.
+Her top areas of expertise are Glycogen Storage Disease Type 5, Glycogen Storage Disease Type 7, Paramyotonia Congenita, Myotonic Dystrophy Type 2, and Thymectomy.